lmcai/Orobanchaceae_comparative_mitome/README.md

 Citation:

+Reach out to Liming Cai (daybreak.chua@gmail.com) for any questions

 Description of the subdirectories
 ----------------------
 The content of each subdirectory is listed as follows.
 For detailed descriptions and scripts, please see the README file within each directory.